ErickBasurto/Aircraft_Finder/README.md

-# BuscadorAviones
+# Aircraft Finder
-Programa en C que con una base de datos en txt busca segun parametros los aviones correspondientes.
+C program that with a txt database searches according to parameters the corresponding airplanes.